ellywjy/stat-159-hw03/README.md

 6. To generate the final report, given that all previous steps worked and narrative is written in report.Rmd, run `make report`
 7. To see session details, run `make session`. session-info.txt file located in the home directory will be produced, and it will contain information regarding R version and all libraries used in this assignment
 8. Given that all scripts and data are located in correct directory, run `make all` will automatically create the final report in pdf and all other relevant graphs and data objects in their respective folders.
+9. To remove the final report file from report folder, use `make clean`

 ### Licenses